DallanQ/terraforming_mars_ares_expedition/Manual.md

 The oxygen and temperature tracks are each divided into four colors: purple, red, yellow, and white.
 Certain cards will require the oxygen or temperature to be in certain color zones.

+>  image of a board with the terraforming rating track along the top, the oceans in the middle, the phase tracking tokens on the far right, the oxygen track to the right of the oceans, and the temperature track to the left of the oceans.

 ## CARD ANATOMY (page 5)

-### PROJECT CARDS
+### PROJECT CARDS (page 5)

 Project cards are the backbone to building a powerful corporation in order to win the game.
 It is important to note that at any time you may discard a project card in your hand to gain 3 MC.
 Project cards have the following pieces of information on them:

+> > image of cards with the name at the top, the cost in the upper-left corner, the requirement below the cost on the left, the tags down the left side, the color on the left, the effect, production, capability and action at the bottom left, the ability at the bottom right, the vp down the right side and the card number underneath the ability.

-1. NAME
+1. **NAME**

-2. COST - This is how much MC you must spend in order to play the card.
+2. **COST** - This is how much MC you must spend in order to play the card.

-3. REQUIREMENT - Some cards have additional requirements in order to play them.
+3. **REQUIREMENT** - Some cards have additional requirements in order to play them.
 This is shown in brief here and in more detail in the ability section (11) of the card.

-4. TAGS - Cards can have up to three tags.
+4. **TAGS** - Cards can have up to three tags.
 Tags have no inherent value but are referenced in the ability section of many cards.

-5. COLOR - There are three colors of cards: blue (active), green (automated), and red (event).
+5. **COLOR** - There are three colors of cards: blue (active), green (automated), and red (event).

 A. Blue cards either have effects that trigger when certain things happen or actions that can be used during the action phase.